1988–89 Wright State Raiders men's basketball team

 The 1988–89 Wright State Raiders men's basketball team represented Wright State University in the 1988–89 NCAA Division I men's basketball season led by head coach Ralph Underhill.

 Season summary

 Season two of Division I play continued the process of transition.
 There was optimism about the improving schedule that featured several good mid-majors.
 There was excitement about the new arena soon to be built on campus.
-The Raiders continued their exciting high-scoring brand of basketball, averaging over 80 points a night taking on all comers.
+The Raiders continued their high-scoring brand of basketball, averaging over 80 points a night taking on all comers.
 There were also the growing pains of trying to scale-up operations to compete at the big-school level and the search for a conference continued.